 - 1. Students should write a letter outlining the reasons for requesting a withdrawal from the clerkship to the Associate Dean for Student Affairs. - 2.
-The request will be presented to the Clinical Science Academic Evaluation Board for consideration. - 3.
-If approved the student will be required to complete a CCE Schedule Change Form. - 4.
-If the Clinical Science Academic Evaluation Board is requiring a student to withdraw or postpone a CCE, the Office of Student Affairs will notify the student and the CCE Coordinator.
+The Associate Dean for Student Affairs will consult with the clerkship director regarding the request. - 3.
+If the request is supported by the clerkship director and the Associate Dean for Student Affairs, the request will be presented to the Clinical Science Academic Evaluation Board for consideration. - 4.
+If approved, the CSAEB will notify the student and the Associate Dean for Student Affairs. - 5.
+The Associate Dean for Student Affairs will notify the Registrar and the Office of Student Affairs of the change so that the official enrollment record can be updated. - 6.
+A grade of "withdrawal" will be recorded in the official record.
+The withdrawal (W) grade will be replaced with the official final grade when the coursework for the CCE clerkship is completed. - 7.
+If the CSAEB is requiring a student to withdraw or postpone a CCE, the Office of Student Affairs will notify the student and the CCE Clerkship Coordinator.
 (Revised CYC 10/22/12)